ODE: Open-Set Evaluation of Hallucinations in Multimodal Large Language Models: Conclusions

-As multi-modal models expand into domains like autonomous driving and healthcare, creating new, challenging samples becomes essential to address limitations in existing datasets, such as narrow distributions and small sample sizes.
-Our framework also emphasizes customized hallucination detection for specific domains.
-Fine-tuning with ODE-generated images can also improve model reliability and performance in specialized fields with limited data.
-Fig. 4 shows the image content generated by our framework for rare concept combinations in the traffic domain.

-\section{CONCLUSIONS}
+Furthermore, fine-tuning MLLMs with ODE-generated data effectively mitigates object hallucinations.
+The ODE-generated test set avoids data contamination while offering rich distributional diversity, uncovering "thinking patterns" that drive hallucinations in specific scenarios.
+Based on this, targeted fine-tuning using the erroneous sample set can effectively mitigate the model's shortcomings.
+We utilize a dynamic, iteratively generated test set, which helps prevent model overfitting and the potential for "score boosting" on a single dataset.
+In our experiments, we extracted the erroneous samples exhibiting hallucinations from the initial round of generated data in the LLaVA model tests and performed fine-tuning on LLaVA.
+Subsequently, we evaluated the fine-tuned model using the existing AMBER test set.
+The results presented in Tables \ref{table:4generative} and \ref{table:discriminative_performance} indicate that the fine-tuned model shows significant improvements in performance across both generative and discriminative tasks. \definecolor{deepblue}{RGB}{0, 102, 204} \definecolor{brown}{RGB}{165, 42, 42} \definecolor{lightgray}{gray}{0.9} \definecolor{graytext}{gray}{0.4}

+The dataset, comprising Standard, Long-tail, Random, and Fictional distributions, enabled an open-set analysis.
+For the object existence hallucination task, 800 sample pairs from each distribution type were used for fine-tuning.
+The fine-tuned model exhibited better hallucination control.
+Fig.~\ref{fig:metrics} Results indicate that high-frequency distribution samples had the greatest positive effect, while long-tail samples contributed less than random samples.
+This discrepancy may arise from the regularity of high-frequency data, which facilitates model pattern recognition, whereas the imbalance in long-tail samples can lead to overfitting of frequent categories.
+Random samples provided better regularization, improving performance across diverse test sets.
+Incorporating diverse distributions in training data enhances robustness, generalization, and representation of low-frequency objects, boosting overall performance.

+\section{Conclusions}

 This paper addresses the issue of data contamination in the hallucination evaluation of multimodal large language models.
-We introduce a dynamic open-set evaluation protocol, initially applied to object existence hallucination in visual question answering.
-The experimental results are more reliable than static benchmarks.
+We introduce a dynamic open-set evaluation protocol, initially applied to object hallucination at existence-level and attribute-level in visual question answering.
+The experimental results are more reliable than static benchmarks. {